 5. Nuts, chia seeds To Break Fasting

-I could have added almond, flax seeds, helm seeds, pecan to this list.
-Again, you’ll be depleted of nutrients, so getting vitamin-rich food such as nuts and seeds is a great way to restore nutrient balance.
+I should have included almond, helm seeds, and pecan to this list.
+You’ll be deprived of nutrients.
+But eating vitamin-rich food such as nuts and seeds is a massive way to restore nutrient balance.

-For example, chia seeds include manganese, phosphorus, copper, calcium, magnesium, iron and selenium.
+For instance, chia seeds contain manganese, phosphorus, copper, magnesium, calcium, selenium, and iron.

-Seeds are rich in good healthy fat, proteins, and fibers.
+Seeds are rich in good healthy fat, proteins, and fibres.

-For a first meal, if you want to thread things lightly, you could try to have a fish broth instead of fish meat.
+When you are set to decide what to eat for the first meal, if you want to thread things lightly, you could attempt getting a fish broth instead of fish meat.

-But eating fish on your first meal shouldn’t be too much of a problem.
-It won’t be hard on your digestive system and fish is a great source of:
+And taking fish for your first meal wouldn’t be too much of a challenge.
+It won’t be hard on your digestive system and fish is a great source of protein.